New Jersey Car Defect Injury Lawyers Identify Common Vehicle Defects

 Another critical step is seeking medical attention as soon as possible.
 Not only will you be receiving the medical treatment you need for your injuries, but the diagnosis provided by your doctor will be proof that your injuries were in fact sustained in your auto accident.
 The sooner you are able to receive a diagnosis, the stronger the connection between your accident and your injuries.

-Contact our Clifton Defective Vehicle Personal Injury Claims Attorneys Today
+Contact our New Jersey Defective Vehicle Personal Injury Claims Attorneys Today

-At The Law Office of Fredson & Statmore, we believe that car manufacturers need to be held accountable when their products fail, causing injuries to consumers.
-Our experienced legal team has extensive experience seeking financial compensation for medical bills, pain and suffering, lost wages, punitive damages, and more for clients injured in auto accidents in New Jersey towns including Wayne, Paterson, Little Falls, Clifton, West Milford, Woodland Park, and the greater Passaic County area.
+At The Law Office of Fredson Statmore Bitterman, we believe that car manufacturers need to be held accountable when their products fail, causing injuries to consumers.
+Our experienced legal team has extensive experience seeking financial compensation for medical bills, pain and suffering, lost wages, punitive damages, and more for clients injured in auto accidents in New Jersey towns throughout New Jersey.
 Our firm is led by a New Jersey Supreme Court Certified Civil Trial Attorney, a distinction held by only two percent of lawyers in our state.

-Call our Clifton offices by dialing (973) 777-8600 or contact us online today for a free and confidential consultation with a member of our legal team regarding your motor vehicle accident caused by a defective vehicle and how we can best serve your needs.
+Call our New Jersey offices by dialing (973) 777-8600 or contact us online today for a free and confidential consultation with a member of our legal team regarding your motor vehicle accident caused by a defective vehicle and how we can best serve your needs.